05 Apr The Beginner’s Guide to Enjoying a Job You Hate: 8 Steps to Getting the Most out of Right Now

 You just have to be willing (and at times extremely creative).
 So you have to stuff 10,000 envelopes – you finally get to work on that meditation practice you’ve been putting off.
 Perfect.

-If you’re working at Startbucks and you’re starting to wonder if there’s more to life, how about you make it your personal job to make every one of your customers feel like a king?
+If you’re working at Starbucks and you’re starting to wonder if there’s more to life, how about you make it your personal job to make every one of your customers feel like a king?
 Make getting their coffee from you the best part of their day.
 Why not?
-You get to practice a priceless skill–building rapport, and your effect on them will start to ripple through the world.
+You get to practice a priceless skill – building rapport, and your effect on them will start to ripple through their world.
+Or perhaps you apply your passion for art to making the most amazing foam latte designs your customers have ever seen.
 The small stuff can be more powerful than you think.

-A friend of mine (and rockstar motivational speaker and coach), Jim Cathcart used to rave of a McDonalds where one of the morning women behind the counter knew every regular customer by name and had their order ready before they even got to the front of the line.
-Her job was no longer Burger Flipper but instead it was Awesome Day Maker for dozens of people every morning.
+A friend of mine (and an award-winning motivational speaker and coach), Jim Cathcart used to rave about a McDonald’s where one of the women who worked the morning shift knew every regular customer by name and had their order ready before they even got to the front of the line.
+Her job was no longer Burger Flipper.
+Instead, it was Awesome Day Maker for dozens of people every morning.

-Small shift in perspective = massive shift in results.
+Small shift in perspective = massive shift in experience and results.

-Or how about the police officer who had the ‘miserable’ job of directing traffic all day?
+Or how about the police officer who had the “miserable” job of directing traffic all day?
 What if he made his job into some stupid-looking hilarious dance?
 That’s exactly what one dancing traffic cop did.
 Plenty more followed.
 This stuff isn’t difficult.
-It’s just takes creativity.
+It just takes creativity.

 Making Good of Today Does Not Mean Sacrificing Passion Tomorrow.

 Let’s be clear.
-The above is not an excuse to stay in a job you hate.
-None of us deserve that.
+This is not about creating an excuse to stay in a job you hate.
+None of us deserves that.
 It’s simply a short-term solution to a problem that millions of people face.

 You are still on the hook for finding your most meaningful work.
 It’s out there.
-But remember, there’ll never be a perfect time to take the jump.
+But remember, there will never be a perfect time to make the jump.
 Wait as little as possible.

-In the meantime, start on understanding how you can put your dent in the world.
+In the meantime, start by understanding how you can put your dent in the world.
 The more you understand that, the more likely you are to do something about it.
-Live Off Your Passion is a good place to start.
+Our Live Off Your Passion Guided-Discovery course and community might be a good place to start.

 It’s on you.

-If you’ve done the above you’re in one of two places: you now actually like your job and want to stay or you’ve at least found some enjoyment in it but still know there’s more to life.
+If you’ve done this, you’re in one of two places: you now actually like your job and want to stay, or you’ve at least found some enjoyment in it but still know there’s more to life.

 Either way, if you’re going to stay (for now) you might as well have some fun.